 (i) replace or repay the Asset so as to fully restore it; and

-(ii) claim on any applicable insurance policy and apply the proceeds to the replacement or repair of the Asset.
-Any surplus from these proceeds must be notified in writing to the University of Melbourne and accounted for as a Milestone Payment received under this Agreement (ie. it will be deducted from the next Milestone Payment payable to the Sub-contractor, but if the next Milestone Payment is less than the surplus, the surplus must be paid by the Sub-contractor to the University of Melbourne).
+(ii) claim, if appropriate, on any applicable insurance policy and apply the proceeds to the replacement or repair of the Asset.
+Any surplus from these proceeds must be notified in writing to the University of Melbourne and accounted for as a Milestone Payment received under this Agreement (i.e. it will be deducted from the next Milestone Payment payable to the Sub-contractor, but if the next Milestone Payment is less than the surplus, the surplus must be paid by the Sub-contractor to the University of Melbourne).

 (f) Future use

-(i)

-(ii)
+The University of Melbourne may require the Sub-contractor to deal with the Assets as agreed in writing:

+(i) if the scope of this agreement is reduced by the Commonwealth under clause 17; or

+(ii) on termination of this agreement before the end of the NeCTAR Project Completion Date.

+On the Funding Agreement Completion Date or the earlier termination of this Agreement the Commonwealth may, at its sole discretion, require by direction in writing that the Sub-contractor makes the Assets available for use pursuant to any subsequent agreement supporting the NeCTAR Project.

 Acceptance